radian-software/squeaky-hinge/README.md

 laptop / home wifi network, as companies often will block your account if you try to access API endpoints from IPs that are known to belong to AWS or other cloud providers.

+## Troubleshooting

+I unfortunately cannot provide support for tools like this since they will inevitably break due to reasons outside of my control.
+However, if you want to investigate an issue yourself, the best place to start would be to look at the `hinge.log` file that is populated with all API requests and responses, and see if you see anything interesting there.

 ## Implementation